Treat Others as They Wish to be Treated

 Imagine if at the Continental Congress of 1776 the white immigrant landowners would have asked women, Native Americans, slaves, indentured servants and recent immigrants, “What do you want to be done unto you?”
 Unfortunately asking such a question during such times was as foreign as the notion of bicycles, cars and planes.
 The golden rule applied to “some” but not to “others.”

 The golden rule would cling throughout history to the truncated metanarrative “that all men are created equal” within the paradox of “equal but separate.”
-Yes, the notion that “all human beings are equal under God and law” reflects an ethical moral message regarding humanity and society that would remain only a metanarrative until the 1960s.
+The notion that “all human beings are equal under God and law” reflects an ethical moral message regarding humanity and society that would remain only a delusional metanarrative until the 1960s.

 Since the inception of America, “the other” has been classified and defined as a second-class citizen with a history of struggling to be heard.
 The “other” has seldom been invited to the table of discourse as an equal, rarely asked to share counter-narratives, infrequently validated as being worthy of the golden rule and its collective sensibility.